🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Chunky knit + lightweight cashmere on the sofa for movie nights and naps.

-• Sherpa + flannel in the bedroom for cabin-core drama.
+• Sherpa + flannel in the bedroom for cabin-core comfort.

-• Faux fur draped across a bench for luxe texture that looks way more expensive than it is.
+• Faux fur draped across a bench for a richer look that costs less than it seems.

 Fold some neatly, drape a few casually.
-It should look like you tried—but not too hard.
+It should look like you tried, but not too hard.
+For a whole room built around this idea, these rustic winter decor ideas lean right into that cabin-blanket energy.

 4. Basket Styling 101: Shape, Scale, And Color